versatica/mediasoup-website/documentation/v3/mediasoup/installation.md

 ## Requirements

-In order to build the C/C++ component the following packages and libraries must be available in the target host:
+In order to build the mediasoup C/C++ components the following packages and libraries must be available in the target host:

 * Node.js >= `v8.6.0`
 * POSIX based operating system (Windows not supported)